Page 1: Biography

 This biography, written by Manying Ip, was first published in the Dictionary of New Zealand Biography in 2000.

-Thomas Wong Doo was born Wong Kwan Doo in Canton (Guangzhou), China, probably in 1903.
-His father, also Thomas Wong Doo, had emigrated to New Zealand in 1884, where officials mistook ‘Doo’ as a surname.
+Thomas Wong Doo was born Wong Kwan Doo in Canton (Guangzhou), China, probably in 1903, to Unui Doo and her husband Thomas Wong Doo.
+Thomas Wong Doo senior had emigrated to New Zealand in 1884, where officials mistook ‘Doo’ as a surname.
 As a teenager Thomas Wong Doo senior worked with his elder brothers in their market gardens in Auckland.
 He travelled to China about 1898 to marry Chan Yau-nui (later spelt Unui), then returned to New Zealand to work, visiting his family once every few years; young Thomas had an elder sister and a younger brother, Norman.

 Thomas Doo Senior was initially a market gardener, but later ran a store importing Chinese foodstuffs and exporting dried edible fungus to China.
 As the business began to prosper, he sent for his wife and children.
 They arrived in 1915; a further son and daughter were born in New Zealand.
 Thomas attended the Wellesley Street School and then Seddon Memorial Technical College, both of which were very close to his family’s shops in the Chinatown area.